SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge-on-k8s.md

 * At maximum 48 GB RAM for each, master and executor
 * Only one executor

-These constraints are checked during the installation procedure.
+These licensing constraints are checked during the installation procedure.

 #### Configuring Deployment of MySQL via mysql-values.yaml